spiffe/tornjak/docs/quickstart/README.md

 Note that the development build is not optimized.
 To create a production build, use npm run build.
 ```

+Note, it will likely take a few minutes for the applicaiton to compile successfully.

 This exposes the frontend at http://localhost:3000.
 If you visit in your browser, you should see this page: